Saltburn Pier, North Yorkshire

-A steel cage mounted on gantries would take you down from the top of the cliff down to the pier if you didn’t fancy the climb.
+A steel cage mounted on gantries would take you from the top of the cliff down to the pier, if you didn’t fancy the climb.
 This was superseded in 1884 by a water powered funicular.

-In 1924 a large ship collided with the pier causing a great deal of damage leaving a 210 foot gap which took five years to repair.
+In 1924 a large ship collided with the pier causing a great deal of damage, leaving a 210 ft gap which took five years to repair.

 Luckily, a public enquiry concluded that only the last thirteen trestles of the pier needed to be removed and the remainder of the pier should be restored.

-The pier, now reduced in length to 681 ft, was completely refurbished, reopening to the public 1978 after a closure of five years.
+The pier, now reduced in length to 681 feet, was completely refurbished, reopening to the public 1978 after a closure of five years.

-Since then it has required much more funding to ensure its’ continued existence, £1.2 M from the Lottery Fund in 2000 helped, but I’m pleased to say that it’s still standing, the cliff lift is working and looking good.
+Since then it has required much more funding to ensure its continued existence: £1.2 M from the Lottery Fund in 2000 helped, and I’m pleased to say that it’s still standing; the cliff lift is working and looking good.